MoAKgit/Transfer-learning-for-image-segmentation/README.md

 The table compares the performence of different segmentation models with respect to IoU (intersection over union) scores on test data.
 We used resnet34 as a backbone model for  Unet, FPN, PSNet, Linknet, and DeepLabV3Plus.
 In Segformer, we finetuned the model with pretrained weights from ADE20k dataset.

 Between CNN based structures, Linknet and  DeepLabV3Plus outperform with almost same number of traning parameters.
-However, results indicate that Segformer is significantly outperforms other structures in terms of IoU score and has significantly less number of trainable parameters.
+However, results indicate that Segformer is significantly outperforms other structures in terms of IoU score and significantly contain less number of trainable parameters.

 Codes are provided by the following links: